top of page

-Jana Johanna Haeckel is a curator, researcher and lecturer, based in Brussels.
+Jana Johanna Haeckel is a curator, researcher, and lecturer, based in Brussels.
 Her written and curatorial work examines image and body politics in contemporary art, focusing on new ethics of photography in the age of the digital and art practices that subvert historical and colonial narratives through archival research.
-She currently explores visionary institutional practices of care, hospitality and collectivity, particularly in relation to their gendered, racial and ecological dimensions, aiming to show how these fair practices can be applied from the in- and outside of institutional structures.
+She currently explores visionary institutional practices of care, hospitality, and collectivity, particularly in relation to their gendered, racial, and ecological dimensions, aiming to show how these fair practices can be applied from the in- and outside of institutional structures.

-Current
+Current | Recent

 Publications